ETO Establishes Dedicated Counters For Overseas Pakistanis - UrduPoint

 ETO Establishes Dedicated Counters For Overseas Pakistanis

-Excise and Taxation Office (ETO) had setup dedicated counters for overseas Pakistanis to facilitate them in registration and transfer of vehicles process

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Oct, 2021 ) :Excise and Taxation Office (ETO) had setup dedicated counters for overseas Pakistanis to facilitate them in registration and transfer of vehicles process.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Oct, 2021 ) :Excise and Taxation Office (ETO) has setup dedicated counters for overseas Pakistanis to facilitate them in registration and transfer of vehicles process.

-The special counters were established following the Prime Minster's vision to facilitate the expats at maximum as they had always been a major pillar towards the country's economic growth through their contributions of billions of Dollars, said director excise Bilal Azam on Thursday.
+The special counters were established following the Prime Minster's vision to facilitate the expats at maximum as they had always been a major pillar towards the country's economic growth through their contributions of billions of Dollars, said director excise Bilal Azam.

 ETO would provide services through one-window operations in all matters pertaining to motor vehicle registration, transfer of ownership and other miscellaneous activities related to vehicles, he told APP.